What is a public hybrid homeschool?

 How can I advertise a non-school-related opportunity through TLC?

 Email a short description of the opportunity to firstname.lastname@example.org.
-If the activity is something that other students would enjoy (and if advertising it would not violate federal laws like those pertaining to separation of church and state, etc.), we will include it in 1 issue of the newsletter and/or 2 weekly bulletins.
+If the activity is something that other students would enjoy (and if advertising it would not violate federal laws like those pertaining to the separation of church and state, etc.), we will include it in the newsletter or weekly bulletins.

 Can I use my student’s extended units for purchase of curriculum?